 - Types of eligible vehicles Euro 4 or Euro 5 buses and coaches.
-Must be under 13 years old from point of application - To be operated in a Scottish LEZ or Scottish AQMA for a minimum of 5 years - Must be owned by the operator for at least 12 months prior to application
+Must be under 13 years old from point of application unless of a historic nature. - To be operated in a Scottish LEZ or Scottish AQMA for a minimum of 5 years - Must be owned by the operator for at least 12 months prior to application